 Henna is natural, non-toxic, non-irritating, non-allergic hair dye and hair care product gifted by Mother Nature to us.
-It has astringent, antidandruff and cooling properties.
+It has an astringent, antidandruff and cooling properties.
 It is used to colour hairs from time immemorial.
 It is also applied on hands, feet and nails for enhancing beauty.

 Henna leaves contain Lawsome, a red dye molecule which has affinity to bond with protein.
 This property gives henna ability to colour hairs, nails and skin.

-For preparing henna powder, leaves are harvested and dried in sun.
+For preparing henna powder, leaves are harvested and dried in the sun.
 Then pulverised to get green henna powder.

 Benefits of using henna in hairs